ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 run-test-scenario1.sh.
 It runs all the subordinate scripts described in Sevprovisioning.

+### Special note for tpms:
+The TPM enclave introduces an additional policy step for cefrtification.
+For enclaves like SEV, the public key for the quote or attestation, is part of platform provisioning.
+If the certifier "trusts" the manufacturer root certificate, the elements of the certification can be provided in one pass.
+By contrast, the TPM employs a "first pass" in which the quoting key established trust with the certifier using a protocol.
+This protocol uses the "ActivateCredential" functionality of the TPM.

+To implement this.
+The certifier opens a new protocol channel that accepts a certificate chain from the TPM manufacturers that offers evidence to support the security of the TPM "endorsement cert."
+The deployed program packages this along with unforgeable information about the ultimate "quoting key," produces a cert for the quoting key, encrypts the cert with a random key (a "credential") and encrypts the the credential to the endorsement key.
+The credential can only be decrypted by the TPM with the trusted endorsement cert which verifies properties of the quoting key and unlocks the credential which, in turn, is used to decrypt the quoting key certificate.
+This certificate can then be used in the same way an authenticated vcek key is  used in SEV.

+The upshot is that the certifier is first called with the "first pass" tag that implements the new step to approve the quote key.
+After the quote key is validated, resulting in a certificate signed by the policy key.
+The customary proof protocol used in other enclaves is used to produce an "Admisions Certificate" as is customary.

 # Running either in SEV or the test environment using the consolidated tests script